Skip to Content

 Arkansas

-HB 1717 (effective July 1, 2026): This law requires online platforms targeting or knowingly collecting data from children under 13 or teens aged 13–16 to obtain consent (consent of parents for under 13, and either the teen or parent for 13-16).
+HB 1717 (effective July 1, 2026): This law requires online platforms targeting or knowingly collecting data from children under 13 or teens ages 13–16 to obtain consent (consent of parents for under 13, and either the teen or parent for 13-16).
 The law bans targeted ads to minors, limits data collection to what is necessary, and mandates clear privacy notices and security safeguards.

 California

 AB 2273 (set to take effect in July 2024 but currently blocked by a federal court ruling[1]): This law requires businesses to configure default privacy settings to offer a high level of protection and to provide privacy notices, terms of service, policies, and community standards in a manner suited to the age of children likely to access the services.
-The law prohibits collecting, selling, or using children’s personal data in ways that are detrimental to their well-being, mandates age estimation and data protection impact assessments, and prohibits the use of data for secondary purposes.
+The law prohibits collecting, selling, or using children’s personal data in ways that are detrimental to their well-being, mandates age estimation and data protection impact assessments, and prohibits uses of data for secondary purposes.

 Colorado